-Bertrand García-Moreno is Professor and Chair of the Jenkins Department of Biophysics.
+Bertrand García-Moreno is a Professor in the Jenkins Department of Biophysics and the Krieger School of Arts and Sciences Interim Vice Dean for Natural Sciences.
 His research is focused on experimental and computational protein science, including: electrostatics, structure-based energy calculations, pH effects, engineering of pH switches and evolution and stability in extreme environments.

 Research in our lab examines the structural and physical basis of solution properties of proteins such as stability, dynamics, and the sensitivity to physical properties of their environment (pressure, temperature, pH, salt).
 We have active projects in these areas: